AFLplusplus/LibAFL/fuzzers/cargo_fuzz/README.md

 # cargo-fuzz

 This is a minimalistic example how to use LibAFL with cargo-fuzz.
-It uses the `libafl_libfuzzer` comatability layer to be libFuzzer compatiable.
+It uses the `libafl_libfuzzer` compatibility layer in order to be libFuzzer compatible.